colinmcglynn/tyk-docs/tyk-docs/content/frequently-asked-questions/gateway-detected-0-apis.md

 weight: 0
 ---

-Tyk Gateway is not able to get API configs from the Tyk Portal.
+The Tyk Gateway is not able to get API configs from the Tyk Portal.
 If you configured your Gateway to be segmented, you would also need to assign tags and you must also tag the APIs in the API Designer to make sure that they load.

 * In the Pro edition that is a connectivity or misconfiguration issue
-* In the Community edition, since you are not using the Dashboard we assume that you use file-based APIs , so in this case it's because API definition files are missing.
+* In the Community edition, we assume that you use file-based APIs, so in this case it's because API definition files are missing.